Jessica Drake

-Jessica Drake is an American pornographic actress and sex educator.
+Jessica Drake is an American pornographic film actress and sex educator.

 Career

 Drake spent two years as a contract performer for the studio Sin City until May 31, 2002, when her contract expired.
 She gained her first AVN Award in 2001, winning "Best Tease Performance" for her role in VCA Pictures' Shayla's Web.
 In 2003, she signed an exclusive contract with Wicked Pictures.

 In 2004, during an HIV outbreak in the industry, she stated that she had only performed with men who wore condoms, although she added that "working without condoms in the industry is less dangerous than going home with someone who you just met randomly in a bar."

 Her performance in Fluff and Fold, a romantic comedy set around a laundromat, earned her the 2005 AVN Award for Best Actress, Video and the 2005 XRCO Award for Single Performance, Actress.
 Along with comedian Jim Norton, Drake was chosen to co-host the 2007 AVN Awards, and stated "this is probably the greatest thing that ever happened to me."
 At the awards, she won Best Actress, Film for her role in Manhunters, for which Drake trained as a bounty hunter during pre-production.
-Her directorial debut came in the 2008 film What Girls Like, having gained previous experience working as Brad Armstrong’s assistant director on titles such as 2007's Coming Home.
+Her directorial debut came in the 2008 film What Girls Like, having gained previous experience working as Brad Armstrong's assistant director on titles such as 2007's Coming Home.

 She began writing screenplays during her tenure with Sin City, and has since penned films including Dating 101, Love Always and Just Between Us.
 In January 2009, she won her third Best Actress AVN Award, this time for her performance in Fallen, which she has described as "the best movie I have ever been in."
 In the film, she plays an angel trapped on Earth after the death of a woman she was sent to protect.
 Around the time of the awards, she suffered a stress fracture to her left foot.

 With porn actress Kayden Kross, Drake co-hosted the 2009 XRCO Awards, at which her role in Fallen won the award for "Single Performance, Actress."
 She and Sunny Leone co-hosted the F.A.M.E.
 Awards in July 2010.
 Drake was inducted into the AVN Hall of Fame in 2010 and the XRCO Hall of Fame in 2011.
 Jessica Drake's Guide to Wicked Sex: Anal Edition (Wicked Pictures) was named "Specialty Release of the Year" at the 2012 XBIZ Awards.

 On October 21, 2016, Drake opened an online store selling adult videos and sexual paraphernalia.